 - On PAYE, IBR or ICR, your student loan servicer will assume you have a family size of one and will change your monthly payment to whatever it would be on the 10-year Standard Repayment Plan.

-- Under REPAYE, PAYE and IBR, any unpaid interest will capitalize (be added to your principal).
+- Under the REPAYE, PAYE and IBR plan, any unpaid interest will capitalize (be added to your principal).

 How to decide which income-driven repayment plan to choose